AttaboySawyer/Thesis/prototype/README.md

-# Prototype
+# Prototype Usage Instructions

-To run the prototype, you must have the server and frontend running at the same time.
-Below are instructions to get them runnning.
+To run the prototype, ensure both the server and frontend are operational concurrently.
+Below are step-by-step instructions to set up and launch both components.

-### Server
+### Server Setup

-To run the server, download the server folder.
-All you should need is the app.py file. install the neccessary dependencies you might be missing using
+1. Download the server folder.
+The essential file required is `app.py`.
+2. Install any missing dependencies using the following command:
 ```
 pip install requiredDependency
 ```
-then fire up the server using
+3. Initiate the server by executing:
 ```
 flask run
 ```

-### Frontend
+### Frontend Setup

-To run the frontend, download the frontend folder.
-Since the frontend is built using React and javascript, running
+1. Download the frontend folder.
+2. As the frontend is developed using React and JavaScript, download all necessary packages by navigating to the frontend directory and execute:
 ```
 npm install
 ```
-at the frontend directory should download all neccessary packages.
-Then fire up the frontend using
+3. Launch the frontend by executing:
 ```
 npm start
 ```

-### Using the frontend
+### Utilizing the Frontend
-Once both are running, you should see a hompage that looks like this
+Once both components are operational, you'll encounter a homepage resembling the following:
 ![image](https://user-images.githubusercontent.com/83662258/206776840-939711ec-0d08-4c79-b075-7c953550bdf4.png)

-Press the SELECT FILE button and use the example temp mp4 provided in this folder.
-Wiht th eserver running, the mp4 will be processed, and you will eventually get a screen like this
+Click on the "SELECT FILE" button and utilize the provided example temp mp4 file located in this folder.
+With the server running, the mp4 file will undergo processing, eventually leading you to a screen similar to this:
 ![image](https://user-images.githubusercontent.com/83662258/206777188-8aaffb13-f3af-4724-afd4-d289fda829df.png)

-Where you can select images and draw on them.
-The download buttons are placeholders at the moment, as I was more concerned with getting the network running with the frontend.
+Here, you can select images and annotate them.
+Please note that the download buttons are currently placeholders, as the primary focus was on integrating the network with the frontend.